Week 6 NFL player props, picks odds: Target Aaron Rodgers with Week 6 NFL bets

-Week 6 NFL player props, picks, odds: Target Aaron Rodgers Under 212.5 passing yards with Sunday NFL prop bets
+Week 6 NFL player props, picks, odds: Back Aaron Rodgers Under 212.5 passing yards with Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 6 NFL prop picks for players like Aaron Rodgers, Ashton Jeanty and Tetairoa McMillan

 Aaron Rodgers is one of the most polarizing players in the NFL for reasons both on and off the field.
-The future Hall of Fame quarterback signed with the Pittsburgh Steelers later into the offseason for what many believe will be his final NFL season, as he looks to take the Steelers on one of their further postseason runs in recent seasons.
-However, now at age 41 and the oldest player in the NFL, Rodgers doesn't play with the same aggression he did earlier into his career, as he's learned how to lead a team to victories in ways beyond throwing for 300 yards a week.
+The future Hall of Fame quarterback signed with the Pittsburgh Steelers later in the offseason for what many believe will be his final NFL season, as he looks to take the Steelers on one of their further postseason runs in recent seasons.
+However, now at age 41 and the oldest player in the NFL, Rodgers doesn't play with the same aggression he did earlier in his career, as he's learned how to lead a team to victories in ways beyond throwing for 300 yards a week.
 The Steelers are 3-1 this season with Rodgers averaging 196.5 passing yards per game, and due to this, the SportsLine Machine Learning Model has Rodgers Under 212.5 passing yards as one of its top options for Week 6 NFL player prop picks for NFL betting.
+Rodgers and the Steelers are favored by 5.5 points at home against the Cleveland Browns in Week 6.

 Aside from a pick on the oldest player in the NFL, the model also has top plays on two of the youngest in the league.
 The model projects value in a pair of rookies, featuring Raiders running back Ashton Jeanty Under 75.5 rushing yards and Panthers wide receiver Tetairoa McMillan Over 72.5 receiving yards for Week 6 NFL player props when online sports betting.